 The steps in preparation and fitting a bridge are similar to those for a crown.
 The teeth on either side of the gap are shaped in order to fit crowns over them.
 Crowns and bridges require regular flossing and brushing, with extra attention around the margins where decay is more likely.
 Special devices including floss threaders and “superfloss” are available for cleaning under bridges.

-Inlays can be made to replace medium to large sized fillings in almost any tooth.
+Inlays can be made to replace medium to large sized fillings and can be more conservative than a full crown.
 They can be made of gold or porcelain.

-- They are more expensive than amalgam or resin initially, but last longer.
+They are more expensive than fillings initially, but last longer.

 Onlays are a more extensive repair that covers the tooth cusps.
 Cracked teeth are now becoming more common as we try to keep our teeth longer.
 An onlay puts a cap, like a thimble over the weakened structure.
 It is much stronger than any simple filling and actually increases the strength of the tooth.